NilesHarrell/help/Computer_and_Network_Security/HW_Q&A.md

 4. A fundamental difference between TCP and UDP is that TCP is connection-oriented, while UDP is connectionless **True**

-5. What is the Source MAC Address for a frame traveling from Station A to Station B in the following network.
+Use this picture for questions 5-8

 ![alt text][HW2.1]

-**00-50-12-FB-76-CP**
+5. What is the Source MAC Address for a frame traveling from Station A to Station B in the following network. **00-50-12-FB-76-CP**

 6. What is the Source IP Address for a frame traveling from Station A to Station B in the following network. *Insert Picture* **131.204.1.2**